gabriben/databricks-learnings/README.md

 ## For Python

+### import an .py file as a module

+1. right click in the workspace and click import (creating a .py file from scratch is not possible)
+2. write `%run path/to/external.py` in a notebook block.

 ### install a package on a live notebook cluster from the pypi repository

 go to main page -> import library -> pypi -> "package_name"